microsoft/codetour/README.md

 ### Tour Files

-Behind the scenes, the tour will be written as a JSON file to the `.vscode/tours` directory of the current workspace.
+Behind the scenes, the tour will be written as a JSON file to the `.tours` directory of the current workspace.
 This file is pretty simple and can be hand-edited if you'd like.
 Additionally, you can manually create tour files, by following the [tour schema](#tour-schema).
-You can then store these files to the `.vscode/tours` (or `.tours`) directory, or you can also create a tour at any of the following well-known locations:
+You can then store these files to the `.tours` (or `.vscode/tours`) directory, or you can also create a tour at any of the following well-known locations: `.tour`, `main.tour`

-- `codetour.json`
-- `tour.json`
-- `.vscode/codetour.json`
-- `.vscode/tour.json`

-Within the `.vscode/tours` or `.tours` directory, you can organize your tour files into arbitrarily deep sub-directories, and the CodeTour player will properly discover them.
+Within the `.tours` (or `.vscode/tours`) directory, you can organize your tour files into arbitrarily deep sub-directories, and the CodeTour player will properly discover them.

 ### Exporting Tours